AlienQbw/Arduino-Indoor-Thermometer/readme.md

 - Now important!

 DHT Sensor requires DHTLibrary.
-Now how to include it:
+Now, how to include it:

 1. Click on the download link to download .zip DHTLib (https://www.circuitbasics.com/wp-content/uploads/2015/10/DHTLib.zip), or download it directly from my project.
 2. Now open Arduino IDE